Welcome to today's edition of the Rush 24-7 podcast.

 It's Colleen.

-I there's a little throwaway story that I put in the top of stays, get out of the way on organic food now, everybody in the world lined up on this.
+After doing this show for almost 20 years now, I have this little throwaway story that I put in the top of stress, get out of the way on organic food.

 Please just try it.

-I we did not start it as a fad at all.
+We did not start it as a fad at all.

-And then more and more everybody started doing it.
+And then more and more, everybody started doing it.

 So we didn't do it as a fad.